Learning Optimal Prescriptive Trees from Observational Data: Introduction

-We therefore focus our attention on the design of \emph{optimal prescriptive trees}.
-A prescriptive tree takes the form of a binary tree.
-In each branching node of the tree, a binary test is performed on a specific feature.
-Two branches emanate from each branching node, with each branch representing the outcome of the test.
-If a datapoint passes (resp.\ fails) the test, it is directed to the left (resp.\ right) branch.
-A treatment is assigned to all leaf nodes.
-Thus, each path from root to leaf represents a treatment assignment rule that assigns the same treatment to all datapoints that reach that leaf.
 The goal of learning prescriptive trees is to select branching decisions and treatment assignments such that the expected value of the outcomes of the treatments on the population are maximized.
 We say that a prescriptive tree is \emph{optimal} (in-sample, given a training set) if there exists a mathematical proof that no other tree yields better expected outcomes in the population used for training the method.
 Accordingly, we will say that a tree is \emph{optimal out-of-sample} if there exists a proof that no other tree yields better expected outcomes in the entire population.